spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

-# SpatialOS Unreal GDK toolbar
+# SpatialOS GDK for Unreal toolbar

-The SpatialOS Unreal GDK toolbar provides several functions required for building and launching your client- and server-workers from inside the Unreal Editor.
+The toolbar for the SpatialOS GDK for Unreal provides several functions required for building and launching your client- and server-workers from inside the Unreal Editor.

 ## Terms used in this doc
 `<ProjectRoot>` - The root folder of your Unreal project.